Skip to main content

 Local Installation

 The package is downloaded automatically when you first open your editor.
+Local installation provides additional security controls not available in the hosted version.
 With uv:

 With uvx: